-The 2012-13 year promises to be an ambitious one for ICW programming.
+The 2012-13 year was an ambitious one for ICW programming.

-The Getty Foundation has awarded the Institute a grant in conjunction with the Getty Research Institute’s Los Angeles Architecture, 1940-1990 set of initiatives.
-Recently launched online, the ICW project features an online exhibit drawn from The Huntington Library’s Southern California Edison photographic archive, a remarkable visual source of over 50,000 images depicting landscape and built environment change across the Los Angeles basin from the late 19th century forward.
+The Getty Foundation awarded the Institute a grant in conjunction with the Getty Research Institute’s Los Angeles Architecture, 1940-1990 set of initiatives.
+Launched online, Form and Landscape is an ICW project featuring an online exhibit drawn from The Huntington Library’s Southern California Edison photographic archive, a remarkable visual source of over 50,000 images depicting landscape and built environment change across the Los Angeles basin from the late 19th century forward.
 The exhibit features approximately 600 photographs, curated by 20 curators, each focused on a particular theme resonant in the collection (downtown, work, streetscape, etc.).
-In addition, ICW sponsors two public panel discussions at which the exhibit and its findings are addressed: "Better Living Through Electricity:" Los Angeles, 1940-1990 and Inexplicable Los Angeles: Ghosts and Traces, 1940-1990.
+In addition, ICW sponsored two public panel discussions at which the exhibit and its findings are addressed: "Better Living Through Electricity:" Los Angeles, 1940-1990 and Inexplicable Los Angeles: Ghosts and Traces, 1940-1990.

-The Institute will also sponsor three programs related to the centennial of the opening of the Los Angeles Aqueduct.
-These programs will explore such issues as the collapse of the St. Francis Dam in 1928; the role of the film Chinatown in educating Angelenos about the water history of the city; and the cultural and environmental hold that lawns and grass still exert in our region.
+The Institute also sponsored three programs related to the centennial of the opening of the Los Angeles Aqueduct.
+These programs explore such issues as the collapse of the St. Francis Dam in 1928; the role of the film Chinatown in educating Angelenos about the water history of the city; and the cultural and environmental hold that lawns and grass still exert in our region.

-ICW continues to provide content for "California, U.S.A.," a federally-funded, Teaching American History grant for K-12 teachers from the Pasadena and El Rancho Unified School Districts.
+ICW completed its fifth year and second program as content provider for the federally-funded, Teaching American History grant for K-12 teachers from the Pasadena and El Rancho Unified School Districts.
 Lectures delivered by scholars on a wide range of historic periods in American history are enriched by field trips to locations such as the Japanese American National Museum and the Nixon Library and Museum.

 626 405 2108 ex 3.